junxit/us-congress-bills-111/metadata.md

 - 2009-09-15 — Mr. Holden moved to suspend the rules and agree to the resolution.
 - 2009-09-15 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H9513)
 - 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H9513)
+- 2009-09-16 — Received in the Senate and referred to the Committee on Agriculture, Nutrition, and Forestry.